aracred/aracred-cli/README.md

 ## Deployment

-Clone the SourceCred Repo and install deps
+Clone the SourceCred Repo and install deps.

     git clone https://github.com/sourcecred/sourcecred.git && cd sourcecred && npm i

-install the aragonCLI globally.
-If you have trouble installing the cli, check out [this guide](https://hack.aragon.org/docs/guides-faq)
+Install the aragonCLI globally.
+If you have trouble installing the cli, check out [this guide](https://hack.aragon.org/docs/guides-faq).

     npm i -g @aragon/cli

-clone this repo and install deps
+Clone this repo and install deps.

     git clone https://github.com/pythonpete32/aracred-cli/ && cd aracred && npm i

-create a `secret.js` file in the root directory and add the following with your github token
+Create a `secret.js` file in the root directory and add the following with your github token.

     `export default "YOUR_TOKEN_HERE";`

-build the project
+Build the project.

     npm prepublish

-link the package so it can be refrenced globaly
+Link the package so it can be refrenced globaly.

     npm link